Patrick-CH/QA-covid19/README.md

 ### Features

-We design the QA system with NER model and classifier instead of pre-set rules and keywords, which would help our robot answer much more related questions.
+We design the QA system with NER model and classifier instead of pre-setting rules and keywords, which would help our robot answer much more related questions.